 - Materials: Laminated VG10 steel

 The Fallkniven’s blade was sharp, although like with any laminated metal, there will be challenges with sharpening – but a welcome trade-off.
-Non-serrated, but a beast with everything we threw at it.
+Non-serrated, but a beast that performed exceptionally with everything I threw at it.
 Handled wet rope surprisingly well.

-On the sharp side: Sharp blade and good grip, with a butt than can pound all day.
+On the sharp side: Sharp blade and good grip, with a butt that can pound all day.

-On the dull side: You will need an aftermarket sheath for this knife.
-Designed in Sweden, but made in Japan – there’s some conflicts in the marketing about the origin.
+On the dull side: Designed in Sweden, but made in Japan – there are some conflicts in the marketing about the origin.

 Overview: The ESEE 6P-B isn’t the prettiest gal on the block but it’s a true workhorse.

-Its simple design actually might be one of the ESEE 6’s finer points.
+The simple design of this knife actually might be one of the ESEE 6’s finer points.
 A true survival and bushcraft knife, the ESEE 6 can do it all: Batoning wood, cutting branches, whittling chess pieces, fighting bears, etc.

 The interchangeable Micarta scales allow you to maintain a good grip without the risk of slipping or hand fatigue.

-For an awkward-looking knife, the balance is smooth with everything we threw at it – and did we throw some stuff at it.
+For an awkward-looking knife, the balance is smooth with everything I threw at it – and boy, did I throw some stuff at it.